Joint rank and variable selection for parsimonious estimation in a high-dimensional finite mixture regression model: Appendix

-satisfies
+satisfies }

-\end{theo} \begin{rmq} We get that, among a random model collection, we are able to choose one which is as good as the oracle, up to a constant $C_1$, and some additive terms being around $\frac{1}{n}$.
-This result is non-asymptotic, and gives a theoretic penalty to select this model. \end{rmq} \begin{rmq} The proof of this theorem is detailed in \cite{inegOracleLassoMLE}.
-Nevertheless, we could give the main ideas to understand the assumptions.
-From assumptions \ref{AsumptionHm} and \ref{AsumptionSepm}, we could use maximal inequalities which lead to, except on a set of probability less than $e^{-x_{m^{'}}-x}$, for all $x$, a control of the ratio of the centered empirical process of $\log(\hat{s}_{m'})$ over the Hellinger distance between $s_0$ and $\hat{s}_{m'}$, this control being around $\frac{1}{n}$.
-Thanks to Bernstein inequality, satisfied according to the inequality \eqref{hyp tau}, and thanks to the assumption \ref{AsumptionK}, we get the oracle inequality.
+\CG{Under the conditions of this theorem, we are thus able to choose, within a random subcollection of models, a representative} which is as good as the oracle, up to a constant $C_1$, and some additive terms \CG{of order} $1/n$.
+This result is non-asymptotic, and gives a theoretical penalty to select this model.

+The proof of this theorem is detailed in \cite{inegOracleLassoMLE}.
+Nevertheless, we \CG{sketch} the main ideas \CG{here in order to give the reader a better grasp of} the assumptions.
+From Assumptions \ref{AsumptionHm} and \ref{AsumptionSepm}, \CG{one can call on} maximal inequalities to \CG{control}, except on a set \CG{whose} probability \CG{is} less than $e^{-w_{m^{'}}-w}$ for all $w$, the ratio of the centered empirical process of $\ln(\hat{s}_{m'})$ over the Hellinger distance between $s^\star$ and $\hat{s}_{m'}$; \CG{the bound is of the order of} $1/n$.
+Thanks to \CG{Bernstein's} inequality, \CG{which is valid in view of inequality \eqref{hyp tau}}, we \CG{thus} control the process over the random subcollection.
+Thanks to Assumption \ref{AsumptionK}, we sum up each event over the collection of models.
+It leads to the oracle type inequality \eqref{inegalite oracle}.